 The backbone infrastructure for Alameda Point described in the MIP is estimated to cost approximately \$550 to \$575 million.
-The backbone infrastructure will be implemented in phases.
-In the Phasing and Implementation Section XII, the MIP presents two initial Sub-Phase 1A scenarios, one that establishes 23.5 acres of developable area within the Main Street Neighborhood Sub-District and another that establishes 55 acres of Developable Area with the Enterprise Sub-District.
-The backbone infrastructure costs are estimated at \$40 million and \$67.5 million for each of these initial Sub-Phase 1A scenarios, respectively.
+The cost estimate in the MIP includes items, such as the amount of parks, that may be subject to future policy decisions by the City Council.
+Some of these items may also be considered during the preparation and adoption of the development impact / infrastructure fee for Alameda Point, as discussed above.
+It is critical to implement the backbone infrastructure in phases to maintain financial feasibility.
+In the Phasing and Implementation Section XIII, the MIP presents three initial Sub-Phase 1A illustrative scenarios, one that establishes 23.5 acres of developable area within the Main Street Neighborhood Sub-District, another that establishes 34.5 of Developable Area within the Enterprise Sub-District.
+The backbone infrastructure costs are estimated to range from \$40 million to \$67.5 million depending on the location and size of the scenario.

-The MIP also presents value engineering opportunities for components of the backbone infrastructure that could reduce the total cost of the backbone infrastructure by approximately \$21.5 million.
+The MIP also presents value engineering opportunities for components of the backbone infrastructure that could reduce the total cost of the backbone infrastructure by approximately \$11.5 million.